archphile/thepenguin/content/post/2020-01-09-making-a-nas-with-the-odroid-HC2.md

 After finishing with the configuration of the NAS, I decided to make HC2 a Pi-hole box too so that I could get rid of the C1+.

-In order to access the web interface I had to modify the web port of lighttpd to 8080.
+In order to access the web interface I had to modify the web port of Lighttpd to 8080.
 The URL for the pi-hole admin interface became:

 	xxx.xxx.xxx.xxx:8080/admin

 ## Summary

-- The HC2 is a huge upgrade when compared to my previous USB DIY NASes.
+- The HC2 is a huge upgrade when compared to my previous USB DIY NAS.

 - Openmediavault is a really nice piece of software.